pearcej/cppds/_sources/Trees/BinaryHeapImplementation.rst

 time, you will construct a sorting algorithm that uses a heap and sorts a vector in :math:`O(n\log{n}))` as an exercise at the end of this chapter.

+.. fillintheblank:: binaryHeapRep

+    What is the vector representation of the binary tree in :ref:`Figure 3 <fig_percDown>`?
+Exclude any whitespace.

+    - :9,14,11,17,18,19,21,33,27: Is the correct answer!
+      :.*: Refer to section 8.9.1 and 8.9.2